CGCL-codes/Pensieve/README.md

 Publications
 --------
 If you want to know more detailed information, please refer to this paper:
 Tangwei Ying, Hanhua Chen, Hai Jin.
-[Pensieve: Skewness-Aware Version Switching for Efficient Graph Processing](https://dl.acm.org/doi/10.1145/3318464.3380590) in Proceedings of the 2020 International Conference on Management of Data (SIGMOD 2020), online conference [Portland, OR, USA], June 14-19, 2020.
+[Pensieve: Skewness-Aware Version Switching for Efficient Graph Processing](https://dl.acm.org/doi/10.1145/3318464.3380590). in Proceedings of the 2020 International Conference on Management of Data (SIGMOD 2020), Portland, OR, USA, June 14-19, 2020.
 ([bibtex](https://github.com/CGCL-codes/Pensieve/blob/master/Pensieve.bib))